 Public Warning: This British femcee is Nothing Nice.

-So what does Shystie represent as an artist?
+So, who exactly is Shystie, and what does she represent as an artist?

-It was just really out of the blue.
-Azealia hit me up on Twitter, saying: ‘I’ve got a track that I want you to jump on called “Neptune.”‘ I heard it and it just instantly hit me!
-The soca vibe and Azealia’s verse sounded so refreshing, I just blacked out and went all the way in on it.
-Then a few weeks later, me and my producer, Lzbeatz, made a really sexy track called “Control It” for my Gold Dust 2 mixtape, and I thought it would sound dope if we got Azealia on it.
+It was just out of the blue, really.
+Azealia hit me up on Twitter, saying: “I’ve got a track that I want you to jump on called “Neptune.”‘ I heard it and it just instantly hit me!
+The soca vibe and Azealia’s verse sounded so refreshing.
+I just blacked out and went all the way in on it.
+Then, a few weeks later, me and my producer — Lzbeatz — made a really sexy track called “Control It” for my Gold Dust 2 mixtape, and I thought it would sound dope if we got Azealia on it.
 I sent it over to her and the rest was history.
 So far, it’s had an amazing response from the supporters and radio stations.

-Speaking of your Gold Dust 2 mixtape, what’s the concept behind it?
+Speaking of your Gold Dust 2 mixtape, what’s the whole concept behind it?

-Not only do you talk the talk, but you’ve been known to walk up and down the odd catwalk in your time.
-You walked and performed at both London Fashion Week and New York Fashion Week this year, which is pretty big deal.
-How was that whole experience for you?
+Not only do you talk the talk, Shystie, but you’ve been known to walk up and down the odd catwalk in your time, too.
+You walked and performed at both London Fashion Week and New York Fashion Week this year, which is a pretty big deal.
+How were those experiences for you?

 I performed and modelled at London Fashion Week last year and got so gassed up [laughs].
 I was featured in VOGUE and everything!
 It was like a dream.
 When I got the opportunity to do New York Fashion Week, at first, I was overwhelmed.
 When I got there, though, I just had it in my mind that I was going to just kill it and represent to the fullest, and I did.
 Stevie Boi, who I walked for, is such cool guy and it was another amazing experience to add to my career.
 To me, music and fashion go hand-in-hand.
 There’s nothing worse than seeing a woman with no style and sense of fashion talking all that talk, it makes me shiver!
 I’m from London, so image and style is crazy important to me.
 Fashion houses I’m loving at the moment are Ragged Priest, Too Much Posse, Celine, Hannah Marshall, Gareth Pugh and Rick Owens – that’s just a few.

-You seem to know what you want in life.
-It’s actually quite refreshing to hear someone be so upfront about where they want to go and what they want to be.
-What’s your next plan of action for world domination?
+From just speaking with you in this short space of time, you come across as someone who knows exactly what they want from life.
+It’s actually quite refreshing to hear you be so upfront about where you want to go, and what you want to be.
+Which begs the question: what’s your plan of action for world domination?

 My plan is to let the whole world know that I’m here and give them what they’ve been missing.
 I just want to be iconic and number one as a global entertainer.
 My Pink Mist project is dropping very soon, and I’ll also be working towards my album.
 The world’s got no choice but to be ready, because I’m ready!
 I know exactly what direction I’m heading in, in terms of image and music style.
 I’ve been in the industry for a while, but I feel reborn as an artist and everything feels right.
 There’s no better time than now.